General Jean Baptiste Gouvion

 Pronunciation:

-A soldier for much of his life, Jean-Baptiste Gouvion's military career began when he became a lieutenant at the engineering school of Mézières in January of 1769.
-In 1777 Gouvion left the service of France to join the revolutionary army of the American War of Independence.
-While serving with the Americans, he was promoted to capitaine in 1779 and then colonel in 1781.
+The son of a lawyer, Jean Baptiste Gouvion's military career began when he became a lieutenant at the engineering school of Mézières in January of 1769.
+In 1777 Gouvion left the service of France to join the revolutionary army for the American Revolutionary War.
+While serving with the Americans, he was promoted to capitaine in 1779 and then in November of 1781 he was promoted to colonel, after the successful conclusion of the siege of Yorktown in October.
+General Washington had personally intervened with Congress to award the rank of colonel to Gouvion.
 After the successful conclusion of the war, Gouvion returned to France and in 1783 he was given the rank of lieutenant colonel in the French army.
 The following year he was recognized as a Knight of Saint Louis and then in 1787 he was promoted to mestre de camp.

 Bibliography